Should I Move To

 Share of residents 25+ with a bachelor's degree or higher.

-Mansfield's composite cost-of-living index sits at 79 (US average = 100), placing it in the very affordable tier.
-At $733/month median rent against $40,996 median household income, residents spend about 21% of household income on rent — within the standard 30% rule of thumb.
-Median home value is $97,300.
+Mansfield's composite cost-of-living index lands at 79 (100 = US average), which puts it in the very affordable band.
+At $733/mo against $40,996 in median household income, the typical renter spends about 21% of income on housing — right inside the standard 30%-of-income guideline.
+Median home value sits around $97,300.

 Verdict by lifestyle profile — same data, different priorities.